davidSimek/terminal_particle_simulation/README.md

 Handles window resizing and terminal clearing upon exit.

 ## Requirements
-Unix-like operating system with a terminal that supports ANSI escape codes. gcc or another C compiler above C99/C9X.
+- unix-like operating system with a terminal that supports ANSI escape codes.
+- gcc or another C compiler above C99/C9X.

 ## Compilation
 To compile the program, run: